minkaotic/front-end-notes/CSS-Layout-Techniques.md

 </head>
 ```

-For more information, see: https://developer.mozilla.org/en-US/docs/Mozilla/Mobile/Viewport_meta_tag
+For more information on this, see [MDN docs](https://developer.mozilla.org/en-US/docs/Mozilla/Mobile/Viewport_meta_tag).